2024/25 entry Applications also open for 2025/26

 About this course

-This forward-thinking Masters provides a unique opportunity to study climate change looking at innovative and positive strategies for monitoring and managing the impacts from a geography and engineering perspective.
+This forward-thinking masters programme provides a unique opportunity to study climate change looking at innovative and positive strategies for monitoring and managing the impacts.

-• Learn from academic staff who are actively involved in climate change and sustainability research and make links with research organisations and potential employers we work with
+• Taught by staff who are actively involved in climate change and sustainability research

 Fees and funding